rexengineering/metaflow-dmn-server/README.md

 ## Testing the docker container

-Outside of writing a client to run as a pod to interact with the server, the easiest I've found is to deploy a ubuntu container into the default name space.
+Outside of writing a client to run as a pod to interact with the server, the easiest I've found is to deploy a ubuntu container into the rexflow name space.
 Put the following into a file e.g. ubuntu.yaml:

 ```